aio-libs/aiohttp/docs/testing.rst

 .. warning::

-   We don't recommed to apply :func:`~aiohttp.test_utils.make_mocked_request` everywhere for testing web-handler's business object -- please use test client and real networking via 'localhost' as shown in examples before.
+   We don't recommend to apply :func:`~aiohttp.test_utils.make_mocked_request` everywhere for testing web-handler's business object -- please use test client and real networking via 'localhost' as shown in examples before.